Jewish Sacred Music Curriculum

 The above list of courses constitutes a minimum of music courses.
 Other music courses that would be advantageous and recommended (but not required) for Jewish sacred music students: 1 or 2 music theory and literature courses (T 251 Music Theory and Literature III and T 252 Music Theory and Literature IV) (3 cr. each), and M 401 History and Literature of Music I (4 cr.)
 All of these can be accepted as part of the College’s credit requirements.

 Performance Study (credits count outside the College of Arts and Sciences):

 Students are expected to take 4 semesters of secondary voice lessons - MUS-Z 110 (2 credits each) (Extra cost of approx. $495 each semester) Contact the Music Advising Office for more information about setting up lessons: email@example.com.

-Students in the College of Arts and Sciences are only allowed to take a total of 20 credit hours outside the College that will count toward the 120 credit hours needed for graduation.
-Students testing out of T 109 Rudiments of Music will need to take, at minimum, 10 credit hours outside the College to complete the required music courses for the Jewish sacred music curriculum.
-Students not testing out of T 109 will need to take 13 credit hours outside the College to complete these required courses.
-(Note: students wishing to take voice lessons for credit beyond the second year will add two credits per semester to these totals.)
+Note: Students in the College of Arts and Sciences are only allowed to take a total of 20 credit hours outside the College that will count toward the 120 credit hours needed for graduation.
+Students who complete MFO (0 cr.) or Z 211 (3 credits that count in the College) in place of T 109 will need to take, at minimum, 16 credit hours outside the College to complete the required music courses for the Jewish sacred music curriculum.
+Students who take T 109 in any form will need to take 19 credit hours outside the College to complete these required courses (Note: 1.
+The credit hours outside the College presume that a student does not pass MFO and retroactively petition the School of Music for 3 credits for T 151; 2. students wishing to take voice lessons for credit beyond the second year will add two credits per semester to these totals.)